phoenixframework/phoenix/testing/J_channels.md

 Add the channel to a socket scope in web/router.ex:

-Add the channel to your `web/channels/user_socket.ex` handler, for example:
+Add the channel to `web/channels/user_socket.ex` handler, for example:

     channel "rooms:lobby", HelloPhoenix.RoomChannel
 ```